Cookies & Website Privacy Policy

 REQUIREMENT NECESSARY TO ENTER INTO

-A CONTRACT; OBLIGATION OF THE DATA SUBJECT TO PROVIDE THE
+OBLIGATION OF THE DATA SUBJECT TO PROVIDE THE

 PERSONAL DATA; POSSIBLE CONSEQUENCES OF FAILURE TO PROVIDE